 Getting a GCSE can lead to a number of different openings, for example:

 - further study

 If you're thinking about higher education, you may need GCSEs in certain subjects.
 Most universities and colleges will ask for five GCSEs grades A*-C, including English and maths, as well as A levels or equivalent qualifications.

-Applied GCSEs, also referred to as 'Double' GCSEs, are designed to provide a more 'hands-on' approach and encourage you to apply your knowledge and understanding of a subject in a practical way.
+Applied GCSEs are designed to provide a more 'hands-on' approach and encourage you to apply your knowledge and understanding of a subject in a practical way.
 They are equivalent in size to two traditional GCSEs.

 These GCSEs are assessed to the same standard as the more academic GCSEs, although the work you produce will have a more practical emphasis.
 You will carry out your own investigations and will often produce a portfolio of work.